amassiro/ECALCuda/HackatonSep2019/ecalrechit.md

         -> possible bug in "EcalRechitKernels.cu", in line " if (( 0x1 << (UncalibRecHitFlags::kSaturated) ) )"
         -> but it doesn't change much

+    4) flags almost ok, 1/1000 is off ... but why?
+Try to fix first "extra"